gsilva00/LBAW-Project/docs/wiki/er.md

 <td>Ban and Unban User Accounts</td>
 <td>Medium</td>
 <td>---</td>
-<td>As an Admin, I want to ban or unban, so that users don’t behave inappropriately.</td>
+<td>As an Admin, I want to ban or unban, so that users don't behave inappropriately.</td>
 </tr>

 <tr>